 - Carnival season Fancy dress, parades and traditional dancing will keep even the oldest kids enthralled.

-- Football Snag tickets for a game to catch some national spirit.
+- Football (soccer) Snag tickets for a game to catch some national spirit.
 Athens and Thessaloniki stadiums draw the biggest crowds.

 When to Go